-Red Light Therapy for Anxiety, Depression & Mental Health
+- How Red Light Therapy Works for Mental Health

 How Red Light Therapy Works for Mental Health

-Remember, light is a source of energy.
-While blue and ultraviolet UV light rays can be harmful to humans, red and infrared light rays have shown they can provide many health benefits including clearing the skin of pimples and imperfections, improving vision, helping burn fat and spur hair growth.
+Light is a source of energy.
+While blue and UV light can harm us, red and infrared light offer many benefits.
+They can clear skin of pimples, improve eyesight, burn fat, and stimulate hair growth.

-Red light therapy should not be considered a replacement for professional mental health support or other established treatments.
+Red light therapy is not a substitute for professional mental health care.
+It should not replace established treatments.

 Understanding the Pathophysiology of Mental Health

-1. Neurotransmitter imbalance – This theory is based on the premise that chemical imbalances in the brain can cause emotional/mental problems.
-This imbalance occurs because of deficiencies in neurotransmitters like serotonin, dopamine, and noradrenaline in the central nervous system (CNS).
-Also, the imbalance of GABA can cause atrophy for brain neurons.
+1. Neurotransmitter imbalance – This theory says that chemical imbalances in the brain can cause emotional/mental problems.
+These imbalances happen because of a lack of neurotransmitters like serotonin and dopamine.
+Also, GABA imbalance can harm brain neurons.

-3. Decreased cell energy – This occurs because of reduced glucose levels in the brain and mitochondrial dysfunction.
+3. Decreased cell energy – This is due to low glucose levels in the brain and problems with mitochondria.

 Is Red Light Therapy Good for Mental Health?
 Data from Studies